Loading...

 Portion Control

-Limit the portion size of the brownies you consume to reduce the overall sugar intake.
+Limit the size of your brownie serving to reduce the overall sugar intake and its impact on your blood sugar levels.

 Pair with Protein